25 October – Hoi An

 Now slightly concerned, we head south from An Bang beach.

-We find Hidden beach, which obviously isn’t that well named seeing as we found it, and venture out on the sand to have a bit of a look.
+We find Hidden beach, which obviously isn’t that well named seeing as we found it, and venture out on to the sand to have a bit of a look.

 It’s in between Cua Dai and An Bang beaches, but not as ‘commercial’ as them.
 While there’s plenty of sand there, you can see some signs of erosion.
 It’s certainly concerning, having seen Cua Dai the other day, and I wonder how it will look in a few years’ time.